bluenote-1577/skani/README.md

 ### Python bindings

 If you're interested in calling skani from python, see the [pyskani](https://github.com/althonos/pyskani) python interface and bindings to skani written by [Martin Larralde](https://github.com/althonos).
-Note: I am not personally involved in the pyskani project and do not offer guarantees on correctness of the outputs.
+Note: I am not personally involved in the pyskani project and do not offer guarantees on the correctness of the outputs.